 Pedcor Companies is a full-service development, construction, property management, banking and finance team committed to creating stable, inclusive, and quality rental housing across the nation.
 We are cultivating thriving communities.
 For more information, please visit our website.

 Pedcor supports the federal fair housing act and all state and local laws prohibiting discrimination in housing with regard to race, color, religion, national origin, sex, familial status, handicap, creed, sexual orientation, gender identity, and lesbian, gay, bisexual, transgendered (LGBT+) individuals.
-Pedcor is an equal opportunity provider and employee.
+Pedcor is an equal opportunity provider and employer.